osercik/TCR-Epitope-Prediction/README.md

 # TCR-Epitope-Prediction
 Master Thesis

 Welcome in this folder.
-Herein, you can find my code (MasterProef.rmd) for my master thesis project.
+Herein, you can find my code (MasterProef.rmd and MasterProef.ipynb) for my master thesis project.

 Official Title: Prediction of T-Cell Receptor Peptide Binding using Machine Learning and Ab Initio Principles.